nishap1225/nishap1225.github.io/_posts/2020-08-14-Centralized-Node-Attribute-Database-for-High-Performance-Computing-v2.md

 *Note: These links will be updated with the final version after my internship ends.*

 ### Background
-In LLNL high performance computing systems, the [*genders tool*](https://github.com/chaos/genders) stores information about node configurations and is used for cluster configuration management.
-Each cluster has a *genders* file stored on the local storage system.
-However, there is no way to access this information without manually entering a node.
-Furthermore, there is no way to ask queries that concern all the nodes of the system.
-So, we created a centralized database which stores all of the node attribute information for all of the clusters.
+The [*genders tool*](https://github.com/chaos/genders) is an open source LLNL tool that stores information about node configurations and is used for cluster configuration management.
+On each cluster, there exists a file which contains configuration information about a node.
+The genders file is replicated on each node of the cluster.
+The genders file can be queried with the command line *nodeattr* tool.

+### Motivation
+However, there is no way to remotely query the genders file of a node; you have to log into the node and use nodattr.
+So, in order to solve this problem, we created a centralized database which stores all the genders of all the clusters which can be accessed anywhere in the system.

 #### Process
-First, we adjusted the installation files to build [libgenders](https://github.com/chaos/genders/tree/master/src/libgenders) (the python extension for the genders tool) on python3 instead of python2.
+- We installed *libgenders*, the python library which functions similarly to *nodeattr*.
+We changed the configuration to build on python3 instead of python2.
-Next, we designed and created the structure of the database using mySQL.
+- We then created the structure of the database.
+We decided to use mySQL versus a non-relational database like mongoDB the genders structure was easily visualized as a relational schema.
-{% include aligner.html images="pexels/gender_schema.png" column=1 %}
+{% include aligner.html images="pexels/gender_schema.png" column=3 %}
-We then wrote scripts to comb through the genders files and populate the database.
-We adapted the script to comb through the directories of a [cfengine](https://cfengine.com/) repository.
-Finally, we adapted *nodeattr*, the built-in genders query tool, to instead send queries to the database.
+- We then used the python module to query the local genders file and feed it into the database.
+This was then adapted to be able to comb through multiple directories.
+- Lastly we created python methods for users to query from the database through the command line.
+This mimics *nodeattr* except the information is read from the database.
+- After the code was complete, we compiled the code into a python package

-#### Conclusions
+#### What's Next?
+- Ideally, we would want to automatically run the script that updates the database, so that when somebody updates one of the genders files, the database changes as well.